dreamcodez/resume/yew/src/components/TESTING_IMPROVEMENTS.md

 Testing how components handle edge cases (empty content, special characters, etc.) is data testing, not DOM testing.

+### **5. Performance is the Key to Developer Productivity**

+Fast tests enable rapid iteration and efficient development workflows.
+Always choose the fastest test type that provides adequate coverage.

 ## 🔮 **Future Considerations**

 ### **When We Might Need Browser Tests:**